AgentEpsilon/decko/README.md

-### `@debounce`
+### `@throttle`

 > Throttle calls to the decorated function.
-To debounce means "call this at most once per N ms".
+To throttle means "call this at most once per N ms".
-> All outward function calls get collated into a single inward call, and only the latest (most recent) arguments as passed on to the debounced function.
+> All outward function calls get collated into a single inward call, and only the latest (most recent) arguments as passed on to the throttled function.
 >
 > ##### Options:
 >